Gandi/gandi.cli/gandicli.man.rst

 Namespaces:

 *  api                     Display information about API used.
+*  certificate change_dcv  Change the DCV for a running certificate...
+*  certificate create      Create a new certificate.
+*  certificate delete      Revoke the certificate.
+*  certificate export      Write the certificate to <output> or <fqdn>.
+*  certificate info        Display information about a certificate.
+*  certificate list        List certificates.
+*  certificate packages    List certificate packages.
+*  certificate resend_dcv  Resend the DCV mail.
+*  certificate update      Update a certificate CSR.
 *  config                  Configure default values
 *  datacenters             List available datacenters.
 *  deploy                  Deploy code on a remote vhost.
 *  domain create           Buy a domain.
 *  domain info             Display information about a domain.
 *  domain list             List domains.
 *  oper info               Display information about an operation.
 *  oper list               List operations.
 *  paas clone              Clone a remote vhost in a local git repository.
 *  paas create             Create a new PaaS instance and initialize associated git repository.
 *  paas delete             Delete a PaaS instance.
 *  paas info               Display information about a PaaS instance.
 *  paas list               List PaaS instances.
 *  paas restart            Restart a PaaS instance.
 *  paas types              List types PaaS instances.
 *  paas update             Update a PaaS instance.
 *  setup                   Initialize Gandi CLI configuration.
 *  sshkey create           Create a new ssh key.
 *  sshkey delete           Delete thoses ssh keys.
 *  sshkey info             Display information about an ssh key.
 *  sshkey list             List ssh keys.
 *  vhost create            Create a new vhost.
 *  vhost delete            Delete a vhost.
 *  vhost info              Display information about a vhost.
 *  vhost list              List vhosts.
 *  vm console              Open a console to virtual machine.
 *  vm create               Create a new virtual machine.
 *  vm delete               Delete a virtual machine.
 *  vm images               List available system images for virtual machines.
 *  vm info                 Display information about a virtual machine.
 *  vm list                 List virtual machines.
 *  vm reboot               Reboot a virtual machine.
 *  vm start                Start a virtual machine.
 *  vm stop                 Stop a virtual machine.
 *  vm update               Update a virtual machine.

 Details:

 * ``gandi api`` display information about the Gandi.net API.

+* ``certificate change_dcv resource`` allow to change the domain validation process for a specific certificate request.
+Mandatory option is ``--dcv-method TEXT`` where the method could be email, dns, file or auto.

+* ``certificate create`` allow to request the creation of a certificate.
+If a private key is present as ``--private-key`` and not a CSR, the CSR will be generated.
+If no CSR or private key are present in the parameters, both are generated.
+Possible options are ``--csr TEXT`` and ``--private-key TEXT`` which could be the content of a certificate request and a private key or path to the files, ``--country TEXT``, ``--state TEXT``, ``--city TEXT``, ``-organisation TEXT``, ``--branch TEXT`` to specify new administrative informations, ``--duration INTEGER`` how many years of validity (up to 5 years), ``--package TEXT`` is the type of certificate as listed by ``gandi certificate package``, ``--altnames LIST`` is a list of all alternative names and ``--dcv-method TEXT`` where the method could be email, dns, file or auto.

+* ``certificate delete resource`` delete a certificate.
+Possible option is ``--force`` (or ``-f``) to bypass the validation question; usefull in non-interactive mode when scripting.
+The operation can be done as background process using the option ``--background`` (or ``--bg``).
+Note that a resource can be a cn entry or an integer id.

+* ``certificate export resource`` write the selected certificate to a file.
+Possible option is ``--output TEXT`` for the path of the output file, ``--force`` overwrite any existing file.
+Note that a resource can be a cn entry or an integer id.

+* ``certificate info resource`` show detailed view of a specific certificate.
+Possible options are ``--id``, ``--altnames``, ``--csr``, ``--cert`` which show the integer id, the alternative names, the certificate request and the full certificate, ``--all-status`` show the certificate without regard for its status.
+Note that a resource can be a cn entry or an integer id.

+* ``certificate list`` Possible options are ``--id``, ``--altnames``, ``--csr``, ``--cert`` which show the integer id, the alternative names, the certificate request and the full certificate for each element of the list, ``--all-status`` show certificates without regards to their status, ``--status``, ``--dates`` show the status of the certificate and the creation and expiration dates, ``--limit INTEGER`` show a subset of the list.

+* ``certificate packages`` show a full list of all available certificate types.

+* ``certificate resend_dcv resource`` send the validation email again (only for the 'email' DCV method).
+Note that a resource can be a cn entry or an integer id.

+* ``certificate update resource`` modify the options of a certificate.
+Possible options are ``--csr TEXT``, ``--private-key TEXT`` could be either the content of a certificate request and a private key or a path to the files, ``--country TEXT``, ``--state TEXT``, ``--city TEXT``, ``--organisation TEXT``, ``--branch TEXT`` to specify new administrative informations, ``--altnames LIST`` to change all the alternative names (comma separated text without space), ``--dcv-method TEXT`` with domain validation process method in email, dns, file, auto.
+Note that a resource can be a CN entry or an integer id.

 * ``gandi config key value`` configure value in the configuration file.
 Possible option is ``-g`` which mean the global configuration file will be change.